-Do you color your hair?
+Do you dye your hair?
 If so, you're definitely not alone.
 According to statistics, about 75 percent of women do, with about that many feeling more attractive right after the new color is in.

 There's little doubt that hair color can make women look and feel younger (especially when combined with healthy hair that is taken care of by quality hair care products), but many women are concerned about the chemicals.
 Most hair dyes are full of them.
 One of the most concerning ones is called “resorcinol,” which has been linked with hormone disruption and skin irritation.

 What is Resorcinol?